-Some unfamiliar concepts have large implications: The fiduciary contract is the heart of ethics: Whom to trust and why; The role of luck in life: we trust that the world is just and people get what they deserve.
-But how much of success is due to chance not skill?
-Are we a meritocracy?
-How would the justice system change if crime was not so due to personal choice; the tragedy of the commons: individuals exploit non-private resources (the air, the oceans, public streets and spaces, the internet, etc.) until they are exhausted, and all lose.
-What can be done; the rules of metals: variations of the golden rule led to different beliefs about and actions toward others.; Empathy is a foundation of relationships and society.
-We differ in our balance of the types of empathy which leads to conflicts and disruptions.
-Empathy can be strengthened.
+Some unfamiliar concepts have large implications: The fiduciary contract is the heart of ethics: whom to trust and why; The role of luck in life: we trust that the world is just and people get what they deserve but how much of success is due to chance not skill?
+How would the justice system change if crime was not so due to personal choice; The tragedy of the commons: individuals exploit non-private resources (the air, the oceans, public streets and spaces, the internet, etc.) until they are exhausted and all lose.
+What can be done?; The rules of metals: variations of the golden rule led to different beliefs about and actions toward others.; Empathy is a foundation of relationships and society and we differ in our balance of the types of empathy which leads to conflicts and disruptions.
+Can empathy can be strengthened?